 A man or woman who right from the beginning overloads you with calls, emails, text messages, etc. is definitely not capable of taking things slow and allowing the relationship to grow and mature.
 If after the first date it is call, call, email, email, call, text, text, email, text, call, and so on, that person is either desperate, needy, controlling, or has attachment issues (i.e. co-dependency, does not respect others’ boundaries etc).

 People with attachment issues are often overly anxious and worried about being rejected.
 You can spot them early in the relationship when on a first or even second date they are asking ‘When are we going out again?
 When?
 When?”
 They put a lot of pressure on you with their over-eager questions and try way too hard to show you how much they ‘love’ you.
 If you don’t draw clear boundaries, you soon find that they have not only moved themselves into you life, they have taken over your life while at the same time complaining that you don’t pay them enough attention or spend time with them.

 And when you tell them they are “crowding” your space, they take offence, and give you “your space” and/or start what they think is “playing-hard-to-get” when you are not even sure of your feelings for them, let alone if you even want to date them.

 They push too hard for exclusivity or a commitment and then get upset or break up with you when you say you want to take things slow.
-Many of them don’t even have the slightest clue what “taking things slow” means, and some of them don’t think it is important.
+Many don’t even have the slightest clue what “taking things slow” means, and some of them don’t think it is important.

 These are the same people who break-up with you and then pretend to be having a hard time letting go or getting over you.
 They keep you on a leash, pulling you close and pushing you away at the same time.